 We loved our stays at 11 Howard, The Greenwich Hotel, and The New York Edition, and I highly recommend any of them!
 When selecting a hotel in New York City, plan out the things you want to see during your trip and plan to stay near that area.
 This will not only save you money on taxis or Ubers, but it will also save you time getting from place to place.

-If you read my blog regularly, you’ll know how much I love trying new foods when I visit a new place.
-I’m working on a post about the 75 best places to eat in New York City which will be up soon, but in the mean time, I highly recommend Poke Bowl, BEC, Laudurée, Ramen-Ya, The Green Table, Dirt Candy, Beyond Sushi, Blossom, and Hangawi!
+I’m working on a post about the 75 best places to eat in New York City which will be up soon, but in the mean time, I highly recommend Poke Bowl, BEC, Laudurée, Ramen-Ya, The Green Table, Dirt Candy, Beyond Sushi, Blossom, and Hangawi.

 Black Tap milkshakes are insanely huge and so fun to share with friends.
-We tried the Birthday Cake milkeshake and it was insane!
+We tried the Birthday Cake milkshake and it was insane, I could only eat a couple bites because it was sugary.
 The rim of the glass was covered in frosting and sprinkles, filled with milkshake, and topped with a slice of birthday cake.
 My friend Eva got the Candy shake and it was a lot like mine, but with cotton candy and suckers on top of it.

 If you’re in New York City over a weekend, head over to Smorgasburg in Brooklyn, which is the world’s largest open-air food market.
 Open only Saturdays and Sundays, food, drinks, desserts, and much more from around the world are available for your inner foodie, or as a way to do your grocery shopping there for the week!